Princess Ingrid Alexandra of Norway: Activities

-On 19 June 2010, Princess Ingrid Alexandra served as a bridesmaid at the wedding of her godmother, the Crown Princess of Sweden.
+On 19 June 2010, Ingrid Alexandra served as a bridesmaid at the wedding of Crown Princess Victoria of Sweden and Daniel Westling.
 In December 2012, the Princess attended an interview with her father by a Norwegian television programme in aid of Environmental Agents, the children's environmental organization.
 Her mother was supposed to attend, but the Crown Prince attended instead as the Crown Princess was ill.
 She has taken part in traditional celebrations of the Constitution Day, as well as the traditional ski jumping tournament at Holmenkollen in Oslo.

-On 4 May 2015, Princess Ingrid Alexandra christened the Norwegian Rescue Company's new lifeboat, Elias, in her first royal assignment.
+On 4 May 2015, Ingrid Alexandra christened the Norwegian Rescue Company's new lifeboat, Elias, in her first royal assignment.
 Accompanied by her grandfather the King, she was made godmother of the boat.
 On 19 May 2016, the Princess Ingrid Alexandra Sculpture Park opened in the Palace Park, as part of the celebration of the King and Queen's 25th anniversary.
 It features sculptures made for children and by children.
-The Princess takes active part herself in choosing the designs from among the contributions to the sculpture park from school children all over Norway.
+She takes active part in choosing the designs from among the contributions to the sculpture park from school children all over Norway.
 In 2018, she gave a guided tour of the park to the Duke and Duchess of Cambridge, on the occasion of their official visit to Norway.

-On 12 February 2016, the Princess and her grandfather participated in the opening ceremony of the II Winter Youth Olympics in Lillehammer: the King, as he previously did in 1994 Winter Olympics, declared the Games opened, while the Princess, like her father Crown Prince Haakon did 22 years before, lit the cauldron.
+On 12 February 2016, Ingrid Alexandra and her grandfather participated in the opening ceremony of the II Winter Youth Olympics in Lillehammer: the King, as he previously did in 1994 Winter Olympics, declared the Games opened, while the Princess, like her father Crown Prince Haakon did 22 years before, lit the cauldron.
 On 17 November 2018, Princess Ingrid Alexandra christened the research vessel Kronprins Haakon, which was named after her father.
 The vessel was christened at its home port of Tromsø.
 The princess spoke of her interest in the ocean and climate change, which motivated her in christening the ship.
 She stated that the ship will bring "new and crucial knowledge about the polar areas, about the oceans and about climate change."

-The Princess won a gold medal in the Norwegian surfing championship for juniors in October 2020.
+Ingrid Alexandra won a gold medal in the Norwegian surfing championship for juniors in October 2020.
 She is known as an avid surfer, and she also trains at skiing and kickboxing.